pixlesh/Mirror-Mode-Apple-redesign/README.md

 # Mirror-Mode-Apple-redesign
-A conceptual UX/UI redesign of Apple.com that introduces dark mode and adaptive theming
+A conceptual UX/UI redesign of Apple.com that introduces dark mode and adaptive theming.
+No code implementation was done.